kwamelaryea/kwame-site/content/pages/index.md

     type: GenericSection
     elementId: contact
 seo:
-  metaTitle: Home - imaginEngine AI and Web3 Consults
+  metaTitle: Home - imaginEngine AI and Web3 Consultants
   metaDescription: >-
     Our approach is simple: the limits are no longer defined by what you can build but by how effectively you capture global imagination and cultural